 People will forget what you said … what you did, but people will never forget how you made them feel. — Maya Angelou

-There a concept in economic and social studies called the rational actor theory.
+There is a concept in economic and social studies called the rational actor theory.
 It suggests that, when confronted with a decision, people assess their options and then make the choice that is in their best self-interest.
 In economics, that self-interest is usually defined in terms of financial value or gain.

 The rational actor theory allows us to build models to study human behavior.
 The only problem with the theory is that we humans are not rational actors.
 We place higher value on things that are hard to quantify – feeling safe, feeling inspired, feeling sexy.